kinode-dao/kinode-book/src/processes.md

 `some_user.uq@process_one:my_cool_software:my_username.uq`

-Processes are compiled to wasm.
+Processes are compiled to Wasm.
 They can be started once and complete immediately, or they can run forever.
 They can spawn other processes, and coordinate in arbitrarily complex ways by passing messages to one another.

 ### Process State